Part 3: Engaging in the Trainings of Bodhicitta

 This verse addresses a specific danger for practitioners who depend on the support of others -- monks and nuns who rely on patrons, teachers who depend on donations, and by extension anyone whose practice is entangled with social obligations and expectations.

-When you become attached to gaining approval, support, or respect from those around you, the result is predictable: you begin to compete with other practitioners for the same patronage, you adjust your teachings to please your audience, and your study and meditation suffer because you are spending all your energy cultivating relationships.
+When you become attached to gaining approval, support, or respect from those around you, the result is predictable: you begin to compete with other practitioners for the same patronage, you adjust your teachings to please your audience, and your study and meditation suffer because you are spending all your energy cultivating relationships rather than cultivating your mind.

 The famous story of Geshe Ben Gungyal illustrates this perfectly.
-Hearing that his patron was coming to visit, Geshe Ben cleaned his shrine room and arranged beautiful offerings.
-Then he paused, examined his motivation, and realized he was doing it entirely to impress his benefactor.
-He grabbed a handful of dirt and threw it on the altar, declaring: "This dirt thrown on the display of the eight worldly concerns is the finest offering in all of Tibet."
+Hearing that his patron was coming to visit, Geshe Ben cleaned his shrine room and arranged beautiful offerings -- candles lit, water bowls gleaming, everything placed just so.
+Then he paused.
+He looked at what he had done, and he looked at his own mind, and he saw with painful clarity that he was doing it entirely to impress his benefactor.
+Without a moment's hesitation, he grabbed a handful of dirt from the floor and threw it on the altar.
+"This dirt," he declared, "thrown on the display of the eight worldly concerns, is the finest offering in all of Tibet."

+That kind of ruthless honesty is what this verse demands.
 The instruction is to give up attachment to households -- not necessarily to give up the relationships themselves, but to stop depending on them for your sense of self-worth and to stop letting them distort your practice.
+The moment your teaching or your behavior changes based on who is watching, you have been captured.

 Verse 34: Abandoning Harsh Speech